-Ranked as a top program in Michigan and the midwest, health informatics (HI) at Michigan Technological University takes an interdisciplinary approach and allows you to complete your degree at your own pace, online or on campus.
+Ranked as a top program in Michigan, the health informatics (HI) at Michigan Technological University takes an interdisciplinary approach.
+You can complete your degree at your own pace, online or on campus.
 Flexibility is built in.

 - deepen understanding and knowledge of medical informatics and computer/information security

 - provide a flexible curriculum to allow for both traditional and nontraditional graduate students

 - provide research opportunities within the field of medical informatics

 Health Informatics Certificates